-A: Jay Holcomb, International Bird Rescue's Emeritus Director, answers in this video about Brown Pelicans affected by severe weather and heavy runoff during January 2010 storms in California.
+A: Jay Holcomb, International Bird Rescue's past director, answers in this video about Brown Pelicans affected by severe weather and heavy runoff during January 2010 storms in California.

 A: No!
 Oiled birds often suffer from hypo or hyperthermia.
 Many haven't eaten in days and are often dehydrated and exhausted by the time we capture them.
 They must be stabilized before attempting cleaning.
 Stabilized birds have a much higher survival rate than birds that are not stabilized prior to being washed.
 A bird can safely be held as much as 5 days before being cleaned.